vusivus/PLC-Emulator/README.md

 The PLC Emulator was designed using the PIC18F2550 Microcontroller which has the following Key Features:

-USB V2.0 Compliant
+1. USB V2.0 Compliant
-Two External Clock modes, up to 48 MHz
+2. Two External Clock modes, up to 48 MHz
-32 KBytes Flash memory
+3. 32KBytes Flash memory
-2 KBytes RAM
+4. 2 KBytes RAM

-This project partially fulfilled the following aspects of the IEC 61131 Standard PLC specification [20] as the project will only have less than a year to reach conclusion:
+This project partially fulfilled the following aspects of the IEC 61131 Standard PLC specification as the project will only have less than a year to reach conclusion:
-The power supply function.
+1. The power supply function.
-The communication function.
+2. The communication function.
-The Programming, debugging, testing and documentation function.
+3. The Programming, debugging, testing and documentation function.
-A limited Interface function to sensors and actuators
+4. A limited Interface function to sensors and actuators